johnpuddephatt/stgeorges/_sections/young-people.md

 ---
 title: Young people
-subtitle: Children and Teenagers
+subtitle: Children & Teenagers
-description: 'We offer a space where people aged 6 – 18 can take part in sports, music, drama and crafts.
-We also lead trips away from the centre, such as to local museums and on woodland adventures.'
+description: We offer a space where people aged 6 – 18 can take part in sports, music, drama and crafts.
+We also lead trips away from the centre, such as to local museums and on woodland adventures.
 introduction_title: Develop skills, get advice and have fun
 introduction: Our popular Youth Café is somewhere 11 - 18 year olds can socialise and meet friends.
 There’s always someone to talk to for advice or guidance.